amit17051980/OTDS/README.md

 8. Define a user partition.
 It can be synchronized or non-synchronized.

 9. Configure an access role for your new user partition.

+That’s it!
+Thanks for reading my page :)

+## Next Steps
+Once you understood OTDS components and the integration patterns with Identity Providers, it would be nice to attempt below integration with the help of official guides.
+If you have concerns, please raise issues, and I'll try my level best to address at the earliest.

+1. Define a user partition based on appropriate group and user filters.
+It can be synchronized or non-synchronized
+2. Configure Resource and Access Roles for on-demand (push-connector) user synchronisation in Documentum Repository.
+3. Configure OAuth2.0 endpoint for xCP or Documentum REST Client.
+4. Configure xCP or Documentum REST to redirect user to get Access Tokens from OTDS